metrico/qryn-docs/docs/guide/logql.md

 **LogQL** is a _PromQL-inspired_ query language acting like a distributed grep with powerful _filters and aggregations_.

 ?> _Relax.
-It's all quite simple once you try it
+It's all quite simple once you try it!_

 There are just two types of _LogQL_ queries: